We're Getting Married!

 Paris — a real dream of a city.

-I share this story mostly because I believe that real love does exist & that even when you least expect it, a person can show up in your life & change everything for you so quickly.
+I share this story mostly because I believe that real love does exist & that even when you least expect it, a person can show up in your life & change everything for you so rapidly.

 They can bring you into their world; introduce you to some of your favorite friendships, experiences & perspectives & become your greatest friend..
 It’s such a beautiful thing & I love how our story goes.